satuelisa/NLPF/README.md

 :------------------:|:------------------:
 [Text Mining with R](https://learning.oreilly.com/library/view/text-mining-with/9781491981641/) | [NLP with Python](https://learning.oreilly.com/library/view/natural-language-processing/9780596803346/)

-Additionally, for some sessions, we use the online version of the following textbooks:
+Additionally to the above books available through the library, we use the freely available online versions of the following textbooks:
 - [Speech and Language Processing](https://web.stanford.edu/~jurafsky/slp3/) referred to as SLP
 - [Supervised Machine Learning for Text Analysis in R](https://smltar.com/) referred to as SMLTAR